SinnahSaint/farmstead-management/Notes.md

 be brave. branch it, butcher it, back it up.

- * need to fix Users so you need a name, and at least a phone OR email to save
+ * need to fix Users so you need a name, and at least a phone OR email to save (done)
- * also need to ba able to flag a user as inactive(/retired/archived)
+ * also need to ba able to flag a user as inactive(/retired/archived) (done)